-The Culture of the Meherrin people is similar to that of other Iroquois people.
-We share the same language, culture, and government with the Tuscarora - much like that of our cousins, the Mohawk, Oneida, Onondaga, Cayuga and Seneca.
+The culture of the Meherrin people is similar to that of other Iroquois people.
+As we were once one people; we share the same language, culture, and government with the Tuscarora - much like that of our cousins, the Mohawk, Oneida, Onondaga, Cayuga and Seneca.

-The Meherrin people were taken under the protection of the Haudenosaunee (Five Nations/ Iroquois Confederacy) in 1712, along with the Tuscarora and Tutelo.
+The Meherrin people were taken into the Tuscarora in 1761 and were taken under the protection of the Haudenosaunee (Five Nations/ Iroquois Confederacy) in 1712, along with the Tuscarora.
 Some Meherrin decendents reside among the Tuscarora in New York and on the Six Nations Reserve in Canada.
-However, the Meherrin who have remained in North Carolina maintain the independant tribal entity.
+However, the Meherrin who have remained in North Carolina maintain our independent tribal entity.

 While the Meherrin of today are westernized in our customs, many Meherrin have moved towards reviving Iroquois culture in our communities, through revitalizing our language, Iroquois ceremonies, dances, and reinstating the Great Abiding Law of Peace.
 This has been done most recently with guidance from our Haudenosaunee brothers and sisters.
 Much of what we are doing in our Meherrin communities, mirrors what has happened across Indian Country.

 The Seal of the Meherrin Nation is primarily made up of purple and white- the colors of wampum.
 Our people are standing in an unbroken circle; the ancestors, our people today, and future generations of Meherrin.
 All of the clan animals of the Meherrin Nation are present in the center of the circle.
 On the back of the Great Turtle, or Turtle Island (North America) stands the Tree of Peace, symbolizing our nation following the Great Binding Law set forth by Deganawida, the Peacemaker.
 The water surrounding the turtle symbolizes our name- Kauwets'a:ka (People of the Water).